mfornace/lilwil/README.md

 The functor you pass in is passed as its first argument a new `Context` with a scope which has been appended to.
 Clearly, you can make sections within sections as needed.

-##### Tags
+**Tags?**.
 As for `Catch`-style tags, there aren't any in `lilwil` outside of this scoping behavior.
 However, for example, you can run a subset of tests via a regex on the command line (e.g. `-r "test/numeric/.*"`).
 Or you can write your own Python code to do something more sophisticated.

-##### Suites

-`lilwil` is really only set up for one suite to be exported from a built module.
+**Suites?**. `lilwil` is really only set up for one suite to be exported from a built module.
 This suite has static storage (see `Suite.h` for implementation).
 If you just want subsets of tests, use the above scope functionality.

 #### Assertions